fabienducret/hello-rust/README.md

 # hello-rust

-Small introduction to Rust with some concepts :
+Small introduction to Rust with these concepts :

 - Functional Programming
 - Dependency Inversion
 - Unit tests
 - CI/CD

+The goal of this non sense program is to ask your name and display a message with a decoration.

 ## Start